 - Require the parent to register the California custody order in the other state (or country, if the country will do so and will comply with California’s child custody laws),

 - Make orders that require the traveling parent to provide an itinerary, copies of round-trip airline tickets, a list of all the addresses and phone numbers that the child can be reached and even an open airline ticket for the parent who did not travel in the event the child is not returned in violation of the court order.

 The court may also include in the child custody order provisions that facilitate using the Uniform Child Custody Jurisdiction and Enforcement Act (called the UCCJEA) as well as the Hague Convention on the Civil Aspects of International Child abduction.

 Regarding the issue of the Hague Convention, that can get complex depending on whether the other country is a signatory to the Hague Convention.
 That will be the subject of a future article where we will discuss in more detail the aspects of child abduction and family law cases and how the Hague Convention can assist in the recovery of the child.

 Enjoy this in-depth look at California’s child custody laws?

 We hope so.
 It’s why we wrote this for you.
 Please remember that you cannot obtain legal advice from reading pages like this, no matter how informative you think they may be.
 Legal advice can only come from speaking with a California lawyer, preferably one who is experienced in child custody and divorce and the issues you face.
-Every factual situation is unique and yours deserves a consultation with a skilled family law attorney.
+Every factual situation is unique and yours deserves an affordable strategy session with a skilled family law attorney.